 Her name was then listed in the smear sheet Red Channels among those of questionable loyalty and her career was over.
 “By 1951, ‘the Blacklist’ was in firm control over who worked and who didn’t work in the studios, as well as in radio and…television.
 I had worked in 54 films by then over a 16-year span.
 Since then, over the past 43 years, I have worked in only 8 films.”
 (Presnell was never blacklisted, indicating the arbitrary nature of the process.)
 Since writing that in 1993, she appeared in the documentary Blacklist: Hollywood on Trial (1996) and in three narrative films including Eddie Muller’s short The Grand Inquisitor (2008).

-For the pictorials, which comprise most of the book, Hunt draws on her astounding personal archives from her early days at Paramount where she began her career at 17 to her years at MGM where she was considered “the best dressed actress.”
+Hunt draws on her astounding personal archives from her early days at Paramount where she began her career at 17 to her years at MGM where she was “the best dressed actress.”
 From ingenue to emerging movie star, she was one of the most photographed women in the world.

 Of several production stills from Raw Deal (1948), one caption reads: “This may well be my very first film murder, and I don’t look too pleased about it.
 I wore a huge-shouldered kind of trench coat for the occasion in the movies’ best tradition.”

 The Way We Wore is a must-have for anyone with an interest in fashion history and costume design.
-She explains how fashion evolves from social conditions and in the final chapter even dissects the “grunge” look.
-Hats and hairstyles as well as dresses, skirts, and shoes are covered extensively.
+She explains how fashion evolves from social conditions and in the last chapter even dissects the “grunge” look.
+Hunt comments on hairstyles and hats as well as well as the rest of what made up her wardrobe.
 Some of the designers she worked with include Adrian, Irene, Edith Head, Gile Steele, Max Ree and Jean Louis.